-Profile: Luiz Inacio Lula da Silva
+Profile: Luiz Inacio 'Lula' da Silva

 The former trade union leader turned president is hugely popular in Brazil after overseeing a period of sustained growth that saw millions lifted out of poverty during his presidency between 2003 and 2010.

-Under his leadership, the value of Brazil's currency more than doubled against the US dollar, unemployment was at a record low and illiteracy dropped.
+Under his leadership, the value of Brazil's currency more than doubled against the US dollar, unemployment was at a record low, and illiteracy dropped.

-However, in 2016, his protegee and successor, Dilma Rousseff, was impeached after being accused of manipulating federal budgets.
+However, in 2016, his protege and successor, Dilma Rousseff, was impeached after being accused of manipulating federal budgets.

 Rousseff denied any wrongdoing and described efforts to remove her as a coup.
 Still, she was stripped of the presidency in August following her impeachment and was replaced by Michel Temer.

-But after Temer, the sitting president, was charged with taking bribes, Lula da Silva is now widely expected to return to office should he stand in the elections.
+But after Temer, the sitting president, was charged with taking bribes, Lula da Silva was widely expected to return to office should he stand in October's elections.

-He currently leads opinion polls by a significant margin while Temer has the lowest approval rating of a president since 1989.
+He currently leads opinion polls by a significant margin, while Temer has had a single-digit approval rating for months.

-Al Jazeera's Teresa Bo, reporting from the southern city of Porto Alegre on Wednesday, said even if he is found guilty, he still has two appeals left but will not be able to register in time for the August election.

-"Lula remains defiant and says he will continue to challenge the judiciary 'until death', and that he will run in this years' elections," she said.

-The judge leading the charge, Sergio Moro, is viewed by many Brazilians as a superstar anti-corruption crusader, but others see him as a man on a mission to destroy Lula da Silva, our correspondent said.
+The judge leading the charge, Sergio Moro, is viewed by many Brazilians as a superstar anti-corruption crusader, but others see him as a man on a mission to destroy Lula da Silva.

-Lula da Silva's ascent to the presidency in a country with one of the world's biggest wealth gaps was heralded as a success story of Brazil and he remains the only president to leave office with high approval ratings.
+Lula da Silva's ascent to the presidency in a country with one of the world's biggest wealth gaps was heralded as a success story of Brazil, and he remains the only president to leave office with high approval ratings.